alibaba/PhotonLibOS/README.md

 [PhotonlibOS.github.io](https://photonlibos.github.io)

 ## What's New
+* Version 0.8 has been released in August 2024
 * Feb 2024，[中文文档](https://photonlibos.github.io/cn/docs/category/introduction)在官网上线了
 * Since 0.7, Photon will use release branches to enhance the reliability of software delivery.
 Bugfix will be merged into a stable release at first, then to higher release versions, and finally main.
 * Since version 0.6, Photon can run with a userspace TCP/IP stack on top of `DPDK`.